ypid/dotfiles/docs/shortcuts.md

 # Shortcuts

 Here are some common shortcuts that I use and which I configure in every program for which it makes sense and allows to do so.
+Programs which don’t allow me to configure shortcuts don’t stop me to follow my standards either by patching, opening an issue or as last resort by scripting using AutoKey or AutoHotKey.

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
 For example switching windows or Ctrl+C to copy to the clipboard.